Pathways are made up of courses focused on future careers or further education opportunities

-A: YES!
-The best way to learn about travel and tourism is to go out and about.
-Recent trips include Dover Castle, Port Lympne, Saga Holidays, P&O call centre and an overnight trip to London where our students were able to practice flying a plane using commercial flight simulators at the Emirates Aviation Experience.
-This year students have the exciting opportunity of 2-3 weeks work experience in Spain, where you have the option of staying in either Seville or Granada.
+A: Yes, recent trips include Dover Castle, Port Lympne, Saga Holidays, and an overnight trip to London where our students were able to practice flying a plane using commercial flight simulators at the Emirates Aviation Experience.

 Q: Can the college help with costs?

 A: Yes.
 There is a College bursary which students can apply for to help with transport, uniform, childcare or other costs.
 Check your eligibility and find out more by clicking here

 Q: How many days do I need to be in College?

 A: You will usually be in College for approximately two and a half days per week for your travel course.